ritaturk/xenko-docs/manual/physics/triggers.md

     }
 ```

-  3. Finally put in the necessary code to handle what happens when the trigger has been activated and de-activated
+  3. Finally put in the your code in the above example, to handle what happens when the trigger has been activated and de-activated.